Notes to the Consolidated Financial Statements

 Management of foreign exchange rate risk

-The Geberit Group generates sales and profits in Switzerland and abroad in foreign currencies.
+The Group generates sales and costs in Switzerland and abroad in foreign currencies.
 Therefore, exchange rate changes have an impact on the consolidated results.
 In order to limit such risks, the concept of “natural hedging” is considered as the primary hedging strategy.
-Hereby, the foreign exchange rate risk of cash inflows in a certain currency is neutralized with cash outflows of the same currency.
+Hereby, the foreign exchange rate risk of cash inflows in a certain currency is neutralised with cash outflows of the same currency.
 Therefore, currency fluctuations influence the profit margin of the Group only to a marginal extent; i.e. the Group is exposed to a relatively small transaction risk.
 However, the translation risk that results from the translation of profits generated abroad can still substantially influence the consolidated results depending on the level of currency fluctuation, despite the effective “natural hedging”.
 The Group does not hedge translation risks.

 Any remaining currency risks are measured with the value-at-risk (VaR) method.
 By using statistical methods, the effect of probable changes in foreign exchange rates on the fair value of foreign currency positions and therefore on the financial result of the Group is evaluated.
-The risk is controlled with the key figure (VaR +/- unrealized gains/losses from foreign exchange positions)/equity.
-Based on internal limits, it is decided whether any hedging measures have to be taken.
+The risk is controlled with the key figure (VaR +/- unrealised gains/losses from foreign exchange positions)/equity. based on internal limits, it is decided whether any hedging measures have to be taken.
 Normally, forward exchange contracts are used as hedging instruments.
 The limit for the key figure is determined annually and amounts to 0.5% (PY: 0.5%) of equity for the reporting period.

 The following parameters have been used for the calculation of the value-at-risk (VaR):

 |Model||Method||Confidence level||Holding period|

 Foreign exchange rate risk as of December 31: